 You must have a considered traffic management strategy when applying for our approval, permit or consent to conduct any works activity in public space, to ensure the safety and amenity of all road users.
-You should read this section in conjunction with section 15 Traffic management to be aware of our detailed requirements.
+You should read this section in conjunction with section <a href="https://doi.org/10.2016/j.com/na/40/2016/j

 - 23.2.1 Any building works may require the construction of new (or the reconstruction of existing) crossings, footpaths, medians and roadways.
 The final scope of these civil works must be determined in consultation with us and undertaken in accordance with approved engineering design drawings and specifications. - 23.2.2 Vehicles must only move between a public road and adjoining land (including a building site) via an approved, suitably designed and constructed vehicle crossing.
-This may be: - (a) a temporary vehicle crossing constructed in accordance with our engineering standards and specifications (required in most cases, see 23.3 below) or - (b) an existing crossing capable of withstanding loading from heavy vehicles (see 23.4 below).

-- 23.2.3 Timber, steel plate or similar materials must not be installed as a temporary vehicle crossing or used as a way of access, as they create a trip hazard for pedestrians.
+This may be: - (a) a temporary vehicle crossing constructed in accordance with our engineering standards and specifications (required in most cases, see 23.3 below) or - (b) an existing crossing capable of withstanding loading from heavy vehicles (see 23.4 below). - 23.2.3 Timber, steel plate or similar materials must not be installed as a temporary vehicle crossing or used as a way of access, as they create a trip hazard for pedestrians.
 They must not be used in place of, or to cover, an approved vehicle crossing. - 23.2.4 Vehicle crossings (existing and proposed) must be clearly shown in your Construction Traffic Impact Assessment (CTIA).
 See 15.10.1 Preparing and submitting a Construction Traffic Impact Assessment (CTIA) for more information. - 23.2.5 Permanent vehicle crossings should not be installed until your project is complete.
 They are not typically engineered to accommodate heavy vehicle loads so are likely to be damaged during building works.
 You are required to reconstruct a crossing if it shows signs of failure during your project. - 23.2.6 Depending on the location and your proposed crossing type, multiple approvals may be required (see Table 23.1 below).

-CROSSING WORKS APPROVALS REQUIRED Planning permit DoT authorisation Crossing permit 1 Install a new temporary crossing N/A YES† (on an arterial road) YES Modify an existing permanent crossing YES (on an arterial road or within a heritage overlay) YES (on an arterial road) YES Install a new permanent crossing YES (on an arterial road or within a heritage overlay) YES (on an arterial road) YES
+APPROVALS REQUIRED CROSSING WORKS Planning permit DoT authorisation Crossing permit N/A YES† YES Install a new temporary crossing (on an arterial road) Modify an existing YES\ YES YES (on an arterial road or (on an arterial road) permanent crossing within a heritage overlay) YES Install a new YES\ YES (on an arterial road) permanent crossing (on an arterial road or within a heritage overlay)

-Table 23.1.
-Vehicle crossing approvals
+Table 23.1 - Vehicle crossing approvals